tralpha/spotify-project/docs/data-cleaning.md

 quick = True
 process_mpd('mpd.v1/data')
 ```
+After loading up the entire dataset we have:
+1'000'000 playlists
+2'262'292 tracks
+65'464'776 songs in the playlists
+881'652 duplicate songs in the playlists that we did not include

 Vectorization, transfer to sparse matrix, merging of playlist and song data, creating negative samples to train on, creating massive track list to predict on.